Determination of Majorana type-phases from the time evolution of lepton numbers: Time evolution of lepton number and Majorana type-phases

-As we have seen in Eqs.(\ref{eq:Lee}-\ref{eq:Letau}), one can identify the part which depends on the summation of the Majorana type-phases, i.e., $\beta_i+\beta_j$ and $\gamma_i+\gamma_j$.
-One may determine the combination of Majorana type-phases by fitting the curve for Eq.(\ref{eq:majoranaDiracDiff}) as we vary those unknown parameters.
-This method may require the measurement of the long time behaviour of the time evolution.
-In the next section, we propose other quantities directly related to them from the derivatives of the expectation values with respect to a slice of time.
+As we have seen in Eqs.(\ref{eq:Lee}-\ref{eq:Letau}), one can identify the part that depends on the sum of the Majorana type-phases, i.e., $\beta_i+\beta_j$ and $\gamma_i+\gamma_j$.
+From that part, one may determine the summed value for the Majorana type-phases by fitting a curve to Eq.(\ref{eq:majoranaDiracDiff}) varying the unknown parameters.
+A potential drawback of this method is it may require measuring the long-time behaviour of the time evolution of the lepton family number.
+Such a measurement may prove to be experimentally difficult.
+In the next section, we propose different quantities that are directly related to the Majorana type-phases.
+These quantities are from the derivatives of the expectation values at a slice in time.